Standards Of Practice

 condone the practice of home mixing or compounding of

-unapproved drugs, whether by livestock producer, veterinarians,
+unapproved drugs, whether by livestock producers, veterinarians,

 or other parties.
 Examples would include the practice